Readings

 Eligibility

-- EarShot Readings opportunities are for composers who have had 2 or fewer pieces performed by a professional orchestra (30+ players).
-University, college, youth, and/or festival orchestra performances, as well as performances that have taken place in conjunction with any composer advancement initiative or program do not count toward the number of pieces “performed by a professional orchestra.”
+- This opportunity is for composers who have had 2 or fewer pieces performed by a professional orchestra (30+ players).
+University, college, youth, and/or festival orchestra performances, as well as performances that have taken place in conjunction with any composer advancement initiative or program, do not count toward the number of pieces “performed by a professional orchestra.”

-- Canadian, Mexican, Central American, Caribbean, and South American applicants must be a citizen or non-citizen lawfully and permanently residing or studying full-time in their respective countries.
-U.S. applicants must be either a U.S. citizen or non-citizen lawfully and permanently residing or studying full-time in the United States.
+- Canadian, Mexican, Central American, Caribbean, and South American applicants must be citizens or non-citizens lawfully and permanently residing or studying full-time in their respective countries.
+U.S. applicants must be either a U.S. citizen or a non-citizen lawfully and permanently residing or studying full-time in the United States.
 DACA recipients are eligible to apply.

 - There are no age restrictions; applicants should be composers/artists at the early stages of their professional orchestral careers.